jayantbansal21/mlhshareday1_hello/README.md

 # mlhshareday1_hello
-##Hello world program in new 3 different language.
+##Hello world program in new JS , Go ,typescript and LOLCODE .